ashleyhunt0330/Gen711_Final_Cyano/README.md

 # Analysis

+Each different colored bar on the chart shows a different species of bacteria.
+When looking at the data, one can see that during a cyanobacteria bloom many other species are no longer found in the water samples.
+A cyanobacteria bloom severely limits biodiversity in a body of water.
+In the first chart the data is organized by species found in each sample.
+It shows the process of the environment going from being a healthy and diverse ecosystem to a cyanobacteria bloom with little diversity.
+The second chart is organized by the dates of sample collection.
+This shows a cyclical pattern of more cyanobacteria growing in an area and the environment later recovering from the bloom.

 # Sources

 Paul W. MacKeigan, Rebecca E. Garner, Marie-Ève Monchamp, David A. Walsh, Vera E. Onana, Susanne A. Kraemer, Frances R. Pick, Beatrix E. Beisner, Michael D. Agbeti, Naíla Barbosa da Costa, B. Jesse Shapiro, Irene Gregory-Eaves, Comparing microscopy and DNA metabarcoding techniques for identifying cyanobacteria assemblages across hundreds of lakes, Harmful Algae, Volume 113, 2022, 102187, ISSN 1568-9883, https://doi.org/10.1016/j.hal.2022.102187. (https://www.sciencedirect.com/science/article/pii/S1568988322000166)